-- [21] In the evaluation of the evidence presented, the Board initially looked at the Complainant's request on a "macro" level and determined, based on the five (5) sales that occurred in the assessment period there is a range in value of \$423 to \$515 per square foot.
-Based on the requested value the subject property as assessed is significantly below that range. - [22] The Board accepts that in accordance with the requirements of the Act and the Regulations property assessments must be based on mass appraisal principles. - [23] The Board finds that the subject's assessment is below market indications and the requested assessment is below what is reasonable.
-In examing the evidence regarding net office rental rates the Board found that there is an upward pressure in rental values and accordingly was not convinced that the rental rate utilized for the assessment was inappropriate. - [24] In terms of parking rates, the Board evaluated both parties evidence and noted it is based on the same source data generated by a third party (Cresa).
-In addition, the City was able to include additional data derived from ARFI's which supports the uniform \$475 rate per month for parking stalls in A class building.
+In the evaluation of the evidence presented, the Board initially looked at the [21] Complainant's request on a "macro" level and determined, based on the five (5) sales that occurred in the assessment period there is a range in value of \$423 to \$515 per square foot.
+Based on the requested value the subject property as assessed is significantly below that range.

+[22] The Board accepts that in accordance with the requirements of the Act and the Regulations property assessments must be based on mass appraisal principles.

+The Board finds that the subject's assessment is below market indications and the [23] requested assessment is below what is reasonable.
+In examing the evidence regarding net office rental rates the Board found that there is an upward pressure in rental values and accordingly was not convinced that the rental rate utilized for the assessment was inappropriate.

+In terms of parking rates the Board evaluated both parties evidence and noted it is [24] based on the same source data generated by a third party (Cresa).
+In addition, the City was able to include additional data derived from ARFI's which supports the uniform \$475 rate per month for parking stall s in A building.
 The Board found that the monthly rate applied by the City for parking is uniformly and equitably applied in the Downtown and is based on a sound analysis.

+DATED AT THE CITY OF CALGARY THIS 30 DAY OF A MONS 2013.